solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 ## The big picture

 [Re-frame](https://github.com/Day8/re-frame) is based on a simple idea of strictly one directional data flow.
 Re-frame introduces concept of app-database which contains all the state.
-All the state really means **all the state** in [Re-frame](https://github.com/Day8/re-frame).
+In [Re-frame](https://github.com/Day8/re-frame) all the state really means **all the state**.
 State is kept *strictly* in single place and it is not encapsulated inside components.
-On top of that, components modify state by events and do not interfere with state directly.
+On top of that, components modify the state by events and do not interfere with it directly.

 ![Re-frame](/img/crafting-react-with-love/reframe.png)

-This can feel really awkward, because everyone before have told you to isolate state in well defined components.
+This can feel really awkward, because everyone have told you before to isolate the state in well defined components.
 It can be even considered as a bad practice to have this sort of *global* state container.
 Now, take the red pill and really take some time to consider what user interfaces really are.
 User interface is a rendered state with functions for user to give input to modify that state and render it again.
 Sounds exactly like re-frame to me.

 Using such architecture grants us a couple of really beneficial aspects.
 Firstly, you have *a single source of truth*.
 Everything that is in application state is in one place and not scattered around in million components.
 Secondly, most of your application is totally immutable, which means you can test rendering in isolation really simply by just altering the props given to components.
 This is really lean way of building ui-components, which you can just hook to application state when rendering satisfies you.
-Thirdly, you can test your state handling in isolation as well, because you are able to separate state functionalities in separate module.
+Thirdly, you can test your state handling in isolation as well, because you are able to separate state functionalities in a separate module.

 ## How to do this then?